 November is also a key time to make adjustments to your campaign based on the real-time results you’re collecting in your metrics dashboard.
 Did one sort of email subject line draw far more opens than any other?
 Adjust the rest of your campaign emails to use a similar format.
 Are you seeing more shares and clicks on one story video on Facebook than all the rest?
 Ensure that story is front-and-center on one of your December direct mail pieces.

-December: Reinforce Your Ask and Retarget to Maximize Results
+December: Reinforce Your Ask and Leverage Giving Tuesday

 The tendency to coast through the last weeks of the year might be tempting, but it can be disastrous.
 The majority of December giving happens in the last 10 days of the month, just as the allure of Lifetime holiday movie marathons and the chaos of family gatherings begins to peak.
 Make sure you’re prepared well ahead of time by scheduling all your December campaign touchpoints early in the month, and then sit back and watch your hard work pay off.